Skip to main content

 Electric cars abroad: charging, parking, subsidies and more

-In some European countries, electric cars enjoy certain benefits, such as free parking or free travel in low emission zones.
-Tourists can also benefit.
-However, it is often necessary to apply for an exemption from the local authorities or to register the car in the country concerned.
+In some European countries, electric car drivers can benefit from a number of advantages, such as free parking in cities or free travel in low emission zones.
+Tourists can also benefit from this.
+However, it is often necessary to apply for an exemption from the local authorities or to register the car in the respective country.

 Charging